-- Register for SAT or ACT. - Review websites of programs, scholarships, and financial aid. - Attend the Career & College Fair at WTHS with your parents. - Attend career and college fairs with your parents or through school opportunities. - Plan to visit college campuses or technical/trade schools with your parents and arrange appointments with admission counselors.
+- Register for SAT or ACT. - Review websites of programs, scholarships, and financial aid. - Attend the Career & College Fair at WTHS with your parent. - Attend career and college fairs with your parent or through school opportunities. - Plan to visit college campuses or technical/trade schools with your parent and arrange appointments with admission counselors.